Pipas/LinuxConfig/README.md

 I use [pyenv](https://github.com/pyenv/pyenv) to manage python virtual environments and versions for all my python projects, it can easely be installed by using the [pyenv-installer](https://github.com/pyenv/pyenv-installer).
 Check the [wiki](https://github.com/pyenv/pyenv/wiki) to install the necessary dependencies for installing python versions.
 ### nvm
-I use [nvm](https://github.com/nvm-sh/nvm) to manage npm environments and versions for all my npm projects, it can easely be installed by using `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`. [👥](https://github.com/Pipas/LinuxConfig/pull/3)
+I use [nvm](https://github.com/nvm-sh/nvm) to manage npm environments and versions for all my npm projects, it can easily be installed by using `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`. [👥](https://github.com/Pipas/LinuxConfig/pull/3)

 ### [docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) and [docker-compose](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04) [👥](https://github.com/Pipas/LinuxConfig/pull/3)